MichalSoltysikSOC/ActiveEndpointInspectorSuite/README.md

 (4) Excessive querying may result in rate limiting or temporary API blocking.

-(5) IP reputation lookups are optional; network inspection remains available without an API key.
+(5) IP reputation lookups are optional; without an API key, network inspection remains available and only the final reputation column is left empty.

 <br>